carvel-dev/imgpkg/docs/basic-workflow.md

 Succeeded
 ```

-__Note:__ The message `One or more images not found in bundle repo; skipping lock file update` indicates that the file
+__Note:__ The message `One or more images not found in bundle repo; skipping lock file update` is expected, and indicates
-`/tmp/simple-app-bundle/.imgpkg/images.yml` was not updated since the bundle has never been pushed to the Docker registry
-before.
+that the ImagesLock file (`/tmp/simple-app-bundle/.imgpkg/images.yml`) was not modified.

+If imgpkg had been able to find all images that were referenced in the lock file in the new registry, then it would
+update that lock file to point to the new location.
+In other words, instead of having to reach out to the public docker registry,
+imgpkg will update your lock file with the new registry address for future reference.

+See what happens to the lock file if you run the same pull command after copying the referenced image to your local registry!
+Hint: Take a look at the `copy` command and the `--to-repo` flag.

-The result of the command is the creation of the following folder in `/tmp/simple-app-bundle`.
+The result of the pull command is the creation of the following folder in `/tmp/simple-app-bundle`.

 ```shell
 simple-app-bundle